ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 OSCORE is designed to secure point-to-point communication, providing a secure binding between a request and the corresponding response(s).
 Thus, the basic OSCORE protocol is not intended for use in point-to-multipoint communication (e.g., enforced via multicast or a publish-subscribe model).
 Implementers of this profile should make sure that their use case of OSCORE corresponds to the expected one, in order to prevent weakening the security assurances provided by OSCORE.

 When using this profile, it is RECOMMENDED that RS stores only one access token per client.
-The use of multiple access tokens for a single client increases the strain on RS, since it must consider every access token associated with the client and calculate the actual permissions that client has.
+The use of multiple access tokens for a single client increases the strain on RS, since it must consider every access token associated with the client and calculate the actual permissions that the client has.
 Also, access tokens indicating different or disjoint permissions from each other may lead RS to enforce wrong permissions.
 If one of the access tokens expires earlier than others, the resulting permissions may offer insufficient protection.
 Developers SHOULD avoid using multiple access tokens for the same client.
 Furthermore, RS MUST NOT store more than one access token per client per PoP-key (i.e., per client's authentication credential).

 This profile defines the confirmation methods "kcwt" and "kccs" corresponding to the use of CBOR Web Tokens (CWTs) and CWT Claims Set (CCSs), respectively.
-Security considerations of CWTs and CCSs, and of COSE header parameters "kcwt" and "kccs" are given in {{Section 9.8 of RFC9528}}, and apply also to confirmation methods.
+Security considerations for CWTs and CCSs and for the COSE header parameters "kcwt" and "kccs" are given in {{Section 9.8 of RFC9528}}, and they also apply to the corresponding confirmation methods defined in {{ssec-cwt-conf}} and {{ssec-jwt-conf}} of this document.
 In particular, the contents of the CWT or CCS must be processed as untrusted input.
 The application needs to define a trust-establishment mechanism and identify the relevant trust anchors.

 # Privacy Considerations